anyaevostinar/anyaevostinar.github.io/classes/111-w26/hw1.md

 # - Milo: partner (worked on code together)
 # - Hobbes: discussed issues with spaces in print() output
 # - Mal (Course Staff): how to find print() in Python documentation
+# - I asked the HW1 chat bot for help on tuples
 ```

 Here is another example: